 Steps

-• the tracking number.
-If non is available,
+- the tracking number.
+If none is available,

-4. Get an estimated date of arrival of the mail from the post office.
-Provide them with information regarding the type of delivery method being used, country of origin and date of postage.
-My experience has shown that the receiving district post office is in a better position to provide a more reliable estimate of arrival at their own facility.
+- Get an estimated date of arrival of the mail from the post office.
+Provide them with information regarding the type of delivery method being used, country of origin, and date of postage.
+My experience has shown that the receiving district post office is in a better position to provide a more reliable estimate of arrival at their facility.

-5. If you only have a prepaid mobile telephone service, create a reminder notification (on your phone, computer or otherwise) to alert you to ensure the account balance is sufficiently high to cover the cost of receiving a call or text message from Costa Rica post office if they are to notifiy you of the arrival of your mail.
+- If you only have a prepaid mobile telephone service, create a reminder notification (on your phone, computer or otherwise) to alert you to ensure the account balance is sufficiently high to cover the cost of receiving a call or text message from Costa Rica post office if they are to notify you of the arrival of your mail.

 My experiences with this method (no tracking number)